X

 By increasing your whole dairy intake, you’d also be increasing your intake of bad, even-chain saturated fats, which are consistently linked to negative health outcomes.
 In addition, you’d be subjecting yourself to numerous additional calories and sugar (from lactose) that wouldn’t necessarily support your health goals.

 Instead, you can opt for fatty15.
-Fatty 15 is the first and only supplement that contains the pure, powdered form of C15:0 known as FA15™.
+Fatty 15 is the first and only supplement that contains the pure, powdered form of C15:0 known as FA15™, which has been scientifically proven to treat and prevent Cellular Fragility Syndrome.

 Elevate your cells.
 Elevate your self.